 Okay, so!
 I guess you came here for a blow by blow account of how Steve went from rather inauspicious beginnings as a tiny tot locking his mother out of their family home in London

-(true story, she had to have a local policeman help coax the barely walking and talking little West into grabbing the house keys and popping them through the letterbox.
+(true story, she had to have a local policeman help coax the barely walking-and-talking little West into grabbing the house keys and popping them through the letterbox.
 "I knew then you were quite intelligent" were her words on retelling the story years later) to living – if not The Dream

 then A Dream – in The City Of Angels aka Los Angeles?

-Well in brief – and let's be brief because honestly no one REALLY wants a 'blow by blow' do they? – he finished high school; won a scholarship to a small London drama school; worked a year and a half at an advertising firm to get the money to pay for the BIG drama school; managed to win a scholarship at said BIG drama school for two of the three years tuition, and finally...
+Well in brief – and let's be brief because honestly no one REALLY wants a 'blow-by-blow' do they?
+He finished high school; won a scholarship to a small London drama school; worked a year and a half at an advertising firm to get the money to pay for the BIG London drama school; managed to win a scholarship at said BIG drama school for two of the three years tuition, and finally...

-Performing for her Majesty Queen Elizabeth II (and a worldwide television audience) at Buckingham Palace.
+Performing for her Majesty Queen Elizabeth II (and – ahem – a worldwide television audience) at Buckingham Palace.
 Shooting commercials all over Europe and such far flung places as Africa, the Ukraine and the Middle East.
 Dancing in several Bollywood movies, yes Bollywood, India.

 Getting murdered by one of the silver screen's most iconic cult serial killers: Chucky The Killer Doll in Seed Of Chucky.
 AND sharing the small screen with the ever dapper Don Draper as a guest on AMC's hit show Mad Men.

-On top of which, somewhere in there he moved from London to Los Angeles and embarked (sort of accidentally) on a voice over career that took off so well he now works solely as a voice actor.
+OH!
+ANNNNND!
+Amongst all that he moved from London to Los Angeles and embarked – sort of accidentally – on a voice over career that took off so well he now works solely as a voice actor.

 So there you have it!
 From tiny terror of locking-own-mother-out-of-house fame to voicing everything from books to films to video games to animation to promos to commericials.